Axia-Tech/AXIA-wiki/docs/learn/learn-governance.md

 support will be selected to be a referendum in the next voting cycle.

-Note that this may be different from the absolute number of seconds; for instance, three accounts bonding 20 DOT each would "outweigh" ten accounts bonding a single DOT each.
+Note that this may be different from the absolute number of seconds; for instance, three accounts bonding 20 SOLAR each would "outweigh" ten accounts bonding a single SOLAR each.
 The bonded tokens will be released once the proposal is tabled (that is, brought to a vote).

 There can be a maximum of 100 public proposals in the proposal queue.